kdave/btrfs-progs/Documentation/ch-mount-options.rst

         use the first readable.
 This can be used with read-only mounts as well.

         .. note::
-                This option has replaced *recovery*.
+                This option has replaced *recovery* which has been deprecated.

 user_subvol_rm_allowed
         (default: off)